ham2anv/webring/README.md

 }
 ```

-For you ring's list page, you can just use the `index.html` in your GitHub Pages.
+For your ring's list page, you can just use the `index.html` in your GitHub Pages.
 Or you can put the list
 on any web page by including two things.

 1. A `<script>` element that links to the `webring.js` file in your repo.
 2. A `<web-ring-list>` element with a `source` attribute that points to your `source.json` file.

+## Joining a Ring
+Becoming a member of a ring can be as simple as contacting the ring's owner and having them add your
+page to the ring.
+Once they confirm you have been added, follow the directions below for "Using a Ring."

+**Advanced Users**: If both the prospective member _and_ the ring's owner are comfortable with
+GitHub, the member can fork the ring's repository and create a pull request adding their information
+to the `source.json` file.
+The owner can review these changes and merge them, adding the new member.

 ## Using a Ring
 To add a web ring to your page, you must include a `<script>` element that links to